HsKA-OSGIS-archive/GeoViz/README.md

 GitHub Desktop v3.0.11

 # Data and data sources

 All datasets used in this project were derived from the following sources:

 - GADM database of Global Administrative Areas - Counties in Germany - http://www.gadm.org/
 - Radon measurements by Federal Office for Radiation Protection - http://www.bfs.de/EN/home/home_node.html
 - OSM Basemap - OpenStreetMap Tile Server - ODbl

+# Strucutre of project folders:

+- css:		contains all necessary css-files
+- fonts:	contains all necessary fonts
+- html:		contains all necessary html-files
+- img:		contains all necessary image-files, e.g. for the GUI
+- js:		contains all necessary javascript-files, e.g. charts as well as OpenLayers implementation
+- lib:		contains all additional javascript libraries used
+- php:		contains the csv-files with the latest datasets for the charts as well as the php-file that creates them
+- WEB-INF:	contains Quercus files to use PHP

 # Installation Procedure: